Therapies

 Many virtues have been attributed to art and how it can contribute to our lives.
 The therapeutic value of art has been explored and legitimized.

-Equipment and other supports
+Equipment & other supports

 Depending on individual needs and options available in different countries, each person with Angelman Syndrome might require different equipment at various ages and stages of life.
 Parents, carers and specialists are always on the look-out for new ideas and sources for suitable equipment, as well as better methods for therapy.
 Ideas for equipment shown here, are sourced from what has been seen to be generally successful.
-In NZ, therapists will source suitable equipment free of charge to their clients.
+In NZ, funded therapists will source suitable equipment free of charge for their clients.

 Resources for General Equipment